hiteshpakhan/ztm_webdevelopment/Q- redux/readme.md

         //to use the connect you have to

         export default connect()(App);  //connect is a higher order function {higher order function always returns the another function}
+        //now this accept 2 parameters that you can add

+        export default connect(mapStateToProps, mapDispatchToProps)(app);